shenwei356/kmcp/docs/usage.md

   2. Or a directory containing sequence files via the flag -I/--in-dir, with multiple-level sub-directories allowed.
 A regular expression for matching sequencing files is available via the flag -r/--file-regexp.
+ *3. For taxonomic profiling, the sequences of each reference genome should be
+     saved in a separate file, with the reference identifier in the file name.

   Attention:
     You may rename the sequence files for convenience because the